akarsh72/Sequence-Sprint/README.md

 ---

 ## 🚀 **Why Play Sequence Sprint?**
-- **Improve Focus**: Train your brain to quickly identify and remember sequences.
+- **Improve Focus**: Train your brain to quickly identify and remember sequences. 🧠
-- **Boost Speed**: Challenge yourself to complete the sequence faster each time.
+- **Boost Speed**: Challenge yourself to complete the sequence faster each time. ⚡
-- **Fun and Addictive**: A simple yet engaging game for all ages.
+- **Fun and Addictive**: A simple yet engaging game for all ages. 🎯
+-  **Completely free to play!** 🎉
 ---

 ## 📝 **Tips for Success**